Connect with others who understand.

 Store Colostrum Ahead of Time

-Once you start breastfeeding, consider learning how to pump any extra milk you produce.
-This stored milk can be used if you face any issues or experience a lower milk supply later on.
+Once breastfeeding is underway, consider learning how to pump and store any extra milk you produce.
+This backup supply can be especially helpful if you face challenges with milk production later on.

 Stay on Top of Your Glucose